Saint William Large Silver Round Medallion

-Sterling Silver St. William of Rochester medallion on a 24 inch Stainless Silver Heavy Curb Chain
+Sterling silver St. William of Rochester round medallion on a 24 inch heavy curb chain

 Size: 1″ Circumference (About the size of a quarter)

 Chain: Silver plated

 Also Known as: William of Rochester or William of Perth

 Died: 1201 in Rochester, England